 “Alex,” I mutter, “Do you want me to ‘be brave,’ is that really what you want?”

 In the cold, he’s so warm, like a fire burning amidst the snow.
-I try to enjoy it, because I know this will be the only time I ever will…but the tears refuse to stop flowing.
-The snow refuses to stop falling.
+I try to enjoy it, because I know this will be the only time I ever will…but still, I can’t stop crying.

 “…Why are you hugging me?”